mohit-kumar07/mohit/README.md

 - 👋 Hi, I’m @xxmohit
 - 👀 I’m interested in coding and programing.
 - 🌱 I’m currently learning c++.
-- 📫 How to reach me  @mohitprajapati7240@gmail.com
+- 📫 You can reach me  @mohitprajapati7240@gmail.com

 <!---
 xxmohit/xxmohit is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.